zopefoundation/meta/config/README.rst

   is replaced.
 The calls to create the reporting are not changed.
 This option has to be a string.
 If it is not set or empty the default is used.

+coverage-setenv
+  This option defines the contents for the option ``setenv`` in the section ``[testenv:coverage]`` in ``tox.ini``.
+If it has a default value (e. g. as in the buildout-recipe template), the default value is replaced by the value given here.
+This option has to be a list of strings.

 Flake8 options
 ``````````````